 I’m a huge advocate for postpartum belly wraps.
 Without them, I don’t know if I would have had as good of results with my 4 pregnancies.
 I used a postpartum belly wrap during the 4th trimester, and I had amazing results with them flattening my belly and assisting my uterus to contract back down to its normal size.

-I go into a lot of details on how to wear postpartum belly wraps on my blog, Live Core Strong,, but I do want you to know some important facts about postpartum belly wraps and postpartum ab recovery.
+I go into a lot of details on how to wear postpartum belly wraps on my blog, Live Core Strong, but I do want you to know some important facts about postpartum belly wraps and postpartum ab recovery.
 The belly wrap will not speed up the recovery of your ab strength in any way; however, it will speed up the process of realigning your rectus abdominis muscles.
+Belly Bandit offers the top post-pregnancy collection to new moms.

 During pregnancy our abdominal muscles are stretched and sometimes need an outside force to help realign them.
 A postpartum belly wrap acts to approximate our abdominal muscles so that we can use them properly.